apurva240598/Employee-Detail/README.md

 You can run the code using npm start
 Alternatively, you can us this link to run the code - https://codesandbox.io/s/employeeapurva-81l9k

+Note- username and password is hardcoded(usernmae and password is test)